ucberkeley/savio-training-sl7-2017/install.md

 ```

 To save the information on how you installed the software, we recommend you save the code above.
 In this case you would save it in `sl7/scripts/yaml/install.sh`.

+# Third-party software installation - examples

+Here are a couple examples of installing a piece of software in your home directory.

 ### geos package example